PyFunceble/web-worker/README.rst

     - The output file(s).
     - The inactive datasets.
     - The auto continue datasets.
-    - All form of decoding (or output) of any form of input: hosts, AdBlock, RPZ, Wildcard, etc.
     - The continuous integration module.
+    - Any form of database.

 Instead, you will find the following: